PayNearMe Review

 MoneyLine (iGaming), Hosted Cashier, Embedded Client, REST API, Cash Network

-Five product surfaces.
-MoneyLine is the iGaming-specific bundle covering cashier UX, deposits, withdrawals, cash at cage, push-to-debit payouts, and engagement tools — launched October 2021 and now used by nine of the ten largest US operators.
-The general PayNearMe Platform underlies it: REST API plus three integration tiers (Hosted Portal, Embedded Client, Full API).
-The Cash Network is the differentiated layer — 31,000+ retail locations with same-day cash deposit posting.
-Modern Wallet Methods is the integrated stack of PayPal, Venmo, Cash App Pay, Apple Pay, Google Pay.
+Five product surfaces, all now part of the PayXM platform (the umbrella name PayNearMe gave its payment-experience platform when the Series E closed in September 2025).
+MoneyLine is the iGaming-specific bundle covering cashier UX, deposits, withdrawals, cash at cage, push-to-debit payouts, and engagement tools, launched October 2021 and now used by nine of the ten largest US operators.
+The general PayXM platform underlies it: a REST API plus three integration tiers (Hosted Portal, Embedded Client, Full API).
+The Cash Network is the differentiated layer, with 62,000+ retail locations and same-day cash deposit posting.
+Modern Wallet Methods is the integrated stack of PayPal, Venmo, Cash App Pay, Apple Pay and Google Pay.
 Risk and Fraud Services sit on top via the Accertify partnership.
 Operators can pick one tier and add others later without changing contracts.

 Payment Methods

 Nine method types plus the cash retail network.
 Cards (debit, credit), ACH, Apple Pay, Google Pay, PayPal, Venmo, Cash App Pay, and cash at retail.
-Two notable items: native Cash App Pay is rare among iGaming PSPs and increasingly important for the under-35 US demographic, and the PayPal/Venmo integrations are built in directly (no third-party plugin) which simplifies reconciliation since all transactions sit on a single ledger.
+Two notable items: native Cash App Pay is rare among iGaming PSPs and increasingly important for the under-35 US demographic, and the PayPal/Venmo integrations are built in directly (no third-party plugin), which simplifies reconciliation since all transactions sit on a single ledger.
 What is missing: no crypto at all, no Skrill or Neteller (Paysafe owns those), no European bank methods like SEPA or iDEAL or Sofort, no LATAM methods like PIX or OXXO.
-PayNearMe optimizes for the modern US wallet stack, not breadth.
+PayNearMe optimizes for the modern US wallet stack rather than breadth.
 Nuvei covers 720+ methods globally; PayNearMe deliberately doesn't try.

 Verticals

 iGaming and sports betting are the headline vertical and have been since 2013.
 MoneyLine is the dedicated product.
 Outside gaming, PayNearMe runs auto and consumer lending (their original anchor market), mortgage servicing, tolling, Buy Here Pay Here dealers, banks and credit unions.
-The gaming business gets the bulk of recent product investment — MoneyLine, Accertify fraud partnership, Amelco integration, IGT PlaySports integration, AVP-led Series E.
+The gaming business gets the bulk of recent product investment: MoneyLine, the Accertify fraud integration, the Amelco and IGT PlaySports partnerships, and the AVP-led Series E that funded the PayXM platform rebrand.

 | Feature | Status | Details |